Undergraduate Study - Frequently asked questions

 AP Diploma: Score of 4 and 5 on all AP exams taken

 These averages are here to provide a sense of the average secondary schools grades we favor.
 This certainly does not mean that a student with grade averages falling within these ranges will automatically be admitted.
 Overall, we are trying to find students who are highly dedicated to their studies and who will be able to perform well in our challenging academic program.
-At Jacobs University, we do not have any particular minimum grade requirement (as you might see at other universities with, for example, IB scores and particular majors).
+At Constructor University, we do not have any particular minimum grade requirement (as you might see at other universities with, for example, IB scores and particular majors).
 Because of the diversity in transcripts we see each year, we truly rely on all parts of the application to make final decisions on our applications.

-Every accepted student at Jacobs University is expected to have performed very well academically and on all university entrance exams before matriculating at Jacobs University.
+Every accepted student at Constructor University is expected to have performed very well academically and on all university entrance exams before matriculating at Constructor University.
 As explained above, we do not have grade or score minimums (except for the English language proficiency exams), but the higher the grade or score, the better one's chances of admission.
-We also do not require particular subjects for any of our majors, realizing that students have the right to change their minds regarding majors two semesters into their Jacobs University studies.
-That being said, one should realize that there will be an advantage for an applicant if the courses taken in previous years resemble the primary fields of interest offered at Jacobs University.
+We also do not require particular subjects for any of our majors, realizing that students have the right to change their minds regarding majors two semesters into their Constructor University studies.
+That being said, one should realize that there will be an advantage for an applicant if the courses taken in previous years resemble the primary fields of interest offered at Constructor University.
 For instance, a student interested in Electrical Engineering or Computer Science will fare better in the admission process if they can demonstrate strong skills in mathematics and sciences like Physics and Chemistry.
 If a student has concentrated and performed very well on mostly science courses for the leaving exams, but demonstrates great interest in a social sciences major like International Relations, the applicant will not be at a disadvantage solely because of their high school course selection.